sourcevault/remotemon/readme.md

 `remotemon` is a cli-tool for building/copying/executing code on remote machines and monitoring the result.

-It's main application use-case is for developing / running scripts for single-board computers like the raspberry pi ..
+Its main application use-case is for developing / running scripts on remote machines like the raspberry pi ..

 .. however it can also be used as as a replacement for `make` / `nodemon` 😀.